 Ingestion of Foreign Bodies in Dogs & Cats

 Squeaky toys, socks, even corn on the cob can all pose a risk of foreign body obstructions in dogs.
-While some dogs are able to pass these objects in their stool, other dogs will become obstructed.
+While some dogs can pass these objects on in their stool, other dogs will become obstructed.
 This causes both damage to the intestines and a life-threatening condition.
-In the following article, I will discuss G.I foreign bodies and obstructions as well as the clinical signs and treatment.
+In the following article, I will discuss GI foreign bodies and obstructions and the clinical signs and treatment.

 First, damage to the G.I tract can cause adhesion and scarring.
-If a foreign body causes a perforation, bacteria from the G.I tract will be spread into the abdomen, causing a condition known as sepsis, or a systemic body infection.
-It is also important to note that some objects may stay in the stomach for several months before shifting positions and getting lodged in a place that causes an obstruction.
+If a foreign body causes a perforation, bacteria from the G.I tract will be spread into the abdomen, causing a condition known as sepsis or a systemic body infection.
+It is also important to note that some objects can stay in the stomach for several months before shifting positions and getting lodged in a place that causes an obstruction.

-Some measures which can help include keeping your laundry in a closed closet and off the floor; keeping pets away from children’s toys and tempting items like hair bands and pencils; taking trash containing food (peach pits, corn on the cob, chicken bones) directly to an outdoor trash can and generally pet-proofing your home.
+Some measures which can help include keeping your laundry in a closed closet and off the floor; keeping pets away from children’s toys and tempting items like hair bands and pencils; taking trash containing food (peach pits, corn on the cob, chicken bones) directly to an outdoor trash can, and generally pet-proofing your home.

 Dogs & Cats with Foreign Body Obstruction

 If you think your dog or cat has eaten something they shouldn’t have, I recommend calling one of our Veterinary Hospitals to schedule an appointment with a member of our veterinary team.
-Foreign body obstructions can be very serious, even life-threatening but with proper treatment, they are often curable.
+Foreign body obstructions can be very serious, and even life-threatening, but with proper treatment, they are often curable.
 With a little bit of care and a lot of love, we’ll have your pet feeling better in no time and back home with you.

-Jeffrey Stupine, V.M.D
+Jeffrey Stupine, V.M.D.

 World of Animals Veterinary Hospitals